sushanthj/CV_projects/Git.md

 you may need to pull from upstream to update your codebase.
 However, running a simple 'git pull' may throw merge conflicts

+Let's begin by assuming our local branch is called 'feature/sj' \
+Our remote branch is called 'develop'

 So do the following
 1. Run a 'git fetch' to get the updates on all branches (and if any new branch has been added)
 2. In your personal branch commit all changes by doing: git add, commit and push